State: South Carolina

 South Carolina Magnet Schools

 You can also choose from magnet schools!
 Magnet schools are free public schools that allow kids to narrow in on a specific learning track, such as engineering or the performing arts.
+In South Carolina, 10% of all K-12 students attend a public magnet school.

 Dr. Michael Lofton, founder of South Carolina’s Spring Hill High School, gave us this example of how a magnet school works: “As a class works through a math unit, a teacher at [a magnet school] will embed a project-based learning activity that relates to that class of students’ interests.
 That helps to hook the students into the math component.
 We find that by doing this, the kids study it deeper.
 No matter where they go to school, they’re going to take Algebra 2 before they graduate.
 Our program just has more project-based learning experiences that the kids get while they’re learning their curriculum.
 They really tend to delve a little bit deeper into study if they enjoy it more and it’s something that they want to relate to.”

 South Carolina has many magnet choices throughout the state, and these might be a good option if your child learns best by focusing in on a subject they are passionate about.
-For instance, districts with magnet choices include Fairfield County School District, Florence County School District Three, Lexington-Richland School District Five, Richland County School District One, and Richland School District Two.
+For instance, districts with magnet choices include Fairfield County School District, Florence County School District Three, Pickens County School District, Lexington-Richland School District Five, Richland County School District One, and Richland School District Two.
 Meanwhile, Georgetown County School District is in the process of transforming five schools into magnet schools.
 A full directory of magnet schools and programs in the state can be found at the South Carolina Department of Education

 South Carolina Private Schools